smifaye/smifaye.github.io/_notes/100 Public/Feed/future-proofing our content.md

 _The content model in our new CMS, Contentful_

 ## What did I do?
-To complete this work, I worked closely with:
+To complete this work, I worked with:
 - other content designers on the team
 - front-end developers
 - back-end developers